-Even though PANS and PANDAS is on the rise amongst children, getting a diagnosis is a challenge for parents who simply can’t find knowledge or qualified providers.
-A refusal of the medical establishment to accept this very real medical condition, has made diagnosis and treatment unnecessarily complex and hard on families.
+Even though PANS and PANDAS are on the rise among children, getting a diagnosis is challenging for parents who simply can’t find knowledge or qualified providers.
+The refusal of the medical establishment to accept this very real medical condition has made diagnosis and treatment unnecessarily complex and hard on families.

-Unfortunately because neuropsychiatric symptoms are primary features of these two separate conditions, the underlying infectious disease and toxin triggers are often ignored.
-Instead, the focus turns to treating the presenting mental health issue with psychiatric medications such as SSRIs, antipsychotic medications and ADHD medications to get the “behaviors under control.”
+Unfortunately, the underlying infectious disease and toxin triggers are often ignored because neuropsychiatric symptoms are the primary features of these two separate conditions.
+Instead, the focus turns to treating the presenting mental health issue with psychiatric medications such as SSRIs, antipsychotic medications, and ADHD medications to get the “behaviors under control.”

-Loading up our kids with Ritalin or Adderall, Zoloft, Prozac or Abilify isn’t going to address the underlying infection and instead it just puts duct tape on a hole the size of the one that sank the Titanic.
+Loading up our kids with Ritalin or Adderall, Zoloft, Prozac, or Abilify isn’t address the underlying infection.
+Instead, it just puts duct tape on a hole the size of the one that sank the Titanic.

 Why Do Doctors Miss PANS and PANDAS?

-Physicians and mental health providers aren’t trained to look for underlying infections and toxins that are causing the behaviors and health issues.
-Providers are trained to treat symptoms and not look for root causes and that is what drives our entire health system.
+Physicians and mental health providers aren’t trained to look for underlying infections and toxins causing the behaviors and health issues.
+Providers are trained to treat symptoms and not look for root causes, which drives our entire health system.

-The psychiatric and neurocognitive symptoms of PANS, PANDAS and AE look like a clinical mental health issue on the surface.
-Since we have a pharma-driven mental health system, when a patient presents with mental health symptoms then we assume a “chemical imbalance” and the treatment for that is….
-A pill.
+The psychiatric and neurocognitive symptoms of PANS, PANDAS, and AE look like clinical mental health issues.
+Since we have a pharma-driven mental health system when a patient presents with mental health symptoms, we assume a “chemical imbalance,” and the treatment for that is… a pill.

 According to the National Institute of Mental Health, mental health issues are increasing.
-Kids with PANS and PANDAS often have other clinical diagnoses such as ADHD, sensory integration disorder, autism, speech delays, learning disabilities, handwriting problems, and other issues which can make the diagnosis that much more complex.
+Kids with PANS and PANDAS often have other clinical diagnoses such as ADHD, sensory integration disorder, autism, speech delays, learning disabilities, handwriting problems, and other issues that can make the diagnosis more complex (Calaprice et al., 2017).

-We don’t have a single test or battery of tests that can definitively diagnose PANS, PANDAS or AE or even many of the underlying infections such as tick-borne disease.
-While lab work that tests for the underlying infections and issues common to PANS, PANDAS and AE can be very helpful, it simply isn’t required for a diagnosis.
+We don’t have a single test or battery that can definitively diagnose PANS, PANDAS, or AE, or even many underlying infections such as tick-borne disease.
+While lab work that tests for the underlying infections and issues common to PANS, PANDAS, and AE can be very helpful, it isn’t required for a diagnosis.

 How are PANS and PANDAS Diagnosed?

-The first step in diagnosing PANS, PANDAS and AE is to know what these clinical conditions look like.
+The first step in diagnosing PANS, PANDAS, and AE is to know what these clinical conditions look like.
 PANS is a clinical diagnosis for children who suffer from sudden onset of neuropsychiatric symptoms, including attachment disorders, obsessions, compulsions, or food restrictions.

-With both PANS and PANDAS, there is a dramatic and sudden onset of a mental health issue, such as mood lability, OCD, tics, restricted eating, anxiety, and even a loss of skills such as bladder functioning or regressive behaviors.
+PANDAS is a subset of PANS, a dramatic and sudden onset of a mental health issue, such as mood lability, obsessive-compulsive disorder (OCD), tics, restricted eating, anxiety, and even a loss of skills such as bladder functioning or regressive behaviors.

-With autoimmune encephalitis (AE) the onset can be gradual.
-In one 2017 survey of parents of children with PANS/PANDAS found that 8% had a gradual onset and 87% experienced at least one additional episode beyond the presenting episode.
+With autoimmune encephalitis (AE), the onset can be gradual.
+One 2017 survey of parents of children with PANS/PANDAS found that 8% had a gradual onset, and 87% experienced at least one additional episode beyond the presenting episode (Calaprice et al., 2017).

 Is There a Lab Test That Can Diagnose PANS and PANDAS?

-PANDAS disease, PANS, and AE are made after a clinical interview and exam and there isn’t a single test or test panel that can diagnose these conditions.
+PANDAS disease, PANS, and AE diagnoses are made after a clinical interview and exam.
+No single test, not even the rapid strep tests, can diagnose these conditions.
 Lab work can provide useful information about what infections and toxins are present and what nutrients are missing.

-Well, I have been working with people whose mental and physical health has been impacted by infectious disease for 25 years and with that experience, I have developed my own way of diagnosing and treating PANS/PANDAS/AE.
+I have been working with people whose mental and physical health has been impacted by infectious diseases for 25 years.
+With that experience, I have developed my way of diagnosing and treating PANS/PANDAS/AE.

 Step 1 – Know and evaluate the clinical criteria